informatica-unica/lip/imp/while/README.md

 ```

 A similar problem arises between if-then-else and sequences.
-These conflicts can be solved either by assigning the right precedence to the token for `;` and the tokens for "do" and "else", _or_ simply by adding parentheses to the command syntax.
+These conflicts can be solved in one of two ways:
+1. Assigning the right precedence to the tokens for `;`, `do` and `else`;
+1. Adding parentheses to the command syntax.

 Since the tests use parentheses, follow the second approach.